33 High-Protein Dinners

 - If you like crispy tempeh, toss slices in cornstarch.

-- Heat 1 tbsp sesame oil in a large skillet over medium-high, add tempeh, and cook until golden on both sides (about 5 minutes).
+- Heat 1 tbsp sesame oil in a large skillet over medium-high heat, add tempeh, and cook until golden on both sides (about 5 minutes).
 Remove and set aside.

 - In the same pan, add remaining oil, then stir-fry broccoli, bell pepper, and snap peas for 3-4 minutes until just tender.